 IPL should always be performed by a trained and qualified professional.

-IPL treatment sessions are targeted but comprehensive in nature.
+IPL treatment sessions are designed to target the many telltale signs of aging skin.
 They can treat a whole host of skin conditions safely and effectively.
 This is because the IPL device delivers broad-spectrum pulses of light that can be adjusted to treat skin conditions, such as:

 - Redness or blotchiness caused by rosacea